temporenc/temporenc-python/doc/index.rst

     >>> print(moment.second)
     None

-Since all fields are optional in *temporenc* value, and since no time information was in this example, some of the attributes (e.g. `second`) are `None`.
+Since all fields are optional in *temporenc* values, and since no time information was set in this example, some of the attributes (e.g. `second`) are `None`.

 Integration with the ``datetime`` module